jianyu-duan-nz/neural-operator-mechanisms/README.md

 # Neural Operator Mechanisms in AI Reasoning

-Code, parameters, and exact-verification artifacts accompanying the paper:
+Code, parameters, and verification artifacts accompanying the paper:

 **The Reasoning Mechanism of AI Neural Networks**
 *A Clear, Neuronal-Level Account of Language, Reasoning, and Other Semantic Transformations*